Skip to main content

 The online questionnaire for each wave is provided as a separate PDF alongside each key findings report and a table of methodological differences between waves has been presented below.

-For each wave the documentation (listed below) will be uploaded onto the UK Data Archive:
+For each wave the documentation (listed below) will be uploaded to the UK data service:

 • Food and You 2 online questionnaire